By using our platform you agree to the following Terms and Conditions

 7. No assignment of Intellectual Property Rights

-8.1 The Customer shall pay the Charges to the Provider in accordance with these Terms and Conditions.
+1. The Customer shall pay the Charges to the Provider in accordance with the Customer’s executed Services Order Form.

-8.2 All amounts stated in or in relation to these Terms and Conditions are, unless the context requires otherwise, stated exclusive of any applicable value added taxes, which will be added to those amounts and payable by the Customer to the Provider.
+2. All amounts stated in or in relation to these Terms and Conditions are, unless the context requires otherwise, stated exclusive of any applicable value added and sales taxes, which will be added to those amounts and payable by the Customer to the Provider.

-8.3 The Provider may elect to vary any element of the Charges by giving to the Customer not less than 10 days written notice of the variation.
+3. The Provider may elect to vary any element of the Charges by giving to the Customer not less than 10 days written notice of the variation.
+In the event that the Customer does not wish to pay increased Charges, the Customer may immediately Terminate this agreement.

 (b) claim interest and statutory compensation from the Customer pursuant to the Late Payment of Commercial Debts (Interest) Act 1998.